shangdibaozi/GameEventSG/README.md

 ## Features

-- Generates event classes for any attribute implementing `IEventAttribute`
+- Generates event classes for any attribute implementing `IStaticEventAttribute`
 - Automatically collects all static methods decorated with your custom event attributes
 - Creates a single entry point method that calls all collected methods